 Other forms of epilepsy seem to respond just as well to high-CBD therapy.
 Dr. Margaret Gedde found that child patients with Dravet syndrome, Doose syndrome, Lennox-Gastaut syndrome, metachromatic leukodystrophy, cortical dysplasia, and idiopathic epilepsy all improved with extract use.
 8 of 11 patients observed 98-100% reduction in seizures, 1 reported 75% reduction, and 2 reported 20-45% reduction.
 These improvements occurred where other pharmaceuticals failed, and in most cases, were achieved in the first month of treatment.

-Although high-CBD oils are greatly rising in not be forgotten.
+Although high-CBD oils are greatly rising in popularity and credibility, it is critical that THC not be forgotten.
 For many children with epilepsy, some THC is needed to achieve total seizure control.
 And for many children, the non-decarboxylated, unheated form of THC known as THC-acid is working as well or better than high-CBD oils.
 In Australia, dozens of children are using THC-A tincture for epilepsy.